Online Guide for Newcomers to Prince Edward Island - Canada

 - The Robert Harris Collection at the Confederation Centre of the Arts in Charlottetown consists of some 5,000 works of art.
 Robert Harris is best known for his painting 'The Fathers of Confederation'.

-- PEI has very strict rules for non-resident land ownership.
-Non-resident individuals and businesses are limited to owning a maximum of 4 km2 and 12 km2 respectively.
+- PEI has very strict rules regarding land ownership for non-resident individuals and businesses -- it is limited and regulated by the PEI Lands Protection Act.
 Non-residents also pay higher taxes for property they own on PEI.

 - PEI has 27 elected representatives called Members of the Legislative Assembly (MLAs).
 They are responsible for making the laws in PEI.